Deinacrida connectens: Habitat/distribution

 Deinacrida connectens is restricted to the South Island of New Zealand, where its distribution extends from the Wharepapa / Arthur Range in North West Nelson to the Takitimu Range in Southland.
 The range of D. connectens is known to overlap with the range of Deinacrida pluvialis in the western Otago mountains.
 This relatively widespread species distribution is unusual in the Deinacrida genus, where species usually have a restricted distribution.
 D. connectens generally inhabits scree slopes in alpine zones at elevations between 1200m and 3600m above sea level, but juveniles have also been found at 990m above sea level.
 It is not known what factor restricts them to this zone.
 The lower limit for their elevation range isolates populations on each mountain range.D. connectens has been alleged to be the most abundant species of Deinacrida.

 Conservation

-Under the 2014 New Zealand Threat Classification System, Deinacrida connectens is listed as a “Not Threatened” species and is the only species of Deinacrida not totally protected by legislation.
+Under the 2022 New Zealand Threat Classification System, Deinacrida connectens is listed as a “Not Threatened” species with the qualifier of "Data Poor: Trend".
+It is the only species of Deinacrida not totally protected by legislation.

 Due to being restricted to high elevation, it is thought that introduced mammalian predators are not a threat to D. connectens populations, since these predators are uncommon in these regions.
 This is in contrast to other Deinacrida species, which are generally at lower elevation and are more frequently preyed upon by introduced predators, causes a decline in giant wētā species abundance.